arangodb/docs/3.11/indexing-index-basics.md

 ---------

 Users can create additional geo indexes on one or multiple attributes in collections.
-A geo index is used to find places on the surface of the earth fast.
+A geo-spatial index can accelerate queries that filter and sort by the distance between stored points and points provided in a query.

 The geo index stores two-dimensional coordinate pairs.
 It can be created on either two separate document attributes (latitude and longitude) or a single array attribute that